Norridge Mayhams: Biography

 An African-American, Mayhams was born in Georgetown, South Carolina.
 He was a ship's cook for several years, and learned to play the guitar and banjo before returning to New York City where he worked as a porter.
 By the late 1920s he also worked as a musician, according to his own account played banjo in one of Chick Webb's early bands, and appeared regularly on radio station WMCA.
 His radio program led to club appearances, and also to bookings in colleges around the country.
 His earliest recordings were made in New York in 1936, with his own small group, and were credited variously to The Blue Chips, The Hipp Cats, and Norridge Mayhams and His Barbecue Boys.
-They included gospel tracks such as "Crying Holy Unto The Lord" alongside hokum blues such as "Let's Get Drunk and Truck" (originally by The Harlem Hamfats).
+They included gospel tracks such as "Crying Holy Unto The Lord" alongside hokum such as "Let's Get Drunk and Truck" (originally by The Harlem Hamfats).
 His recordings in the 1930s were released on various labels including Decca, ARC and Melotone.